teamniteo/handbook/5_People/hiring.md

    We post the job ads to various free and paid options, on a per-position basis, but here's a general idea:
    * Recruitee posts to 11 free boards automatically (Google for Jobs, Glassdoor, Indeed, etc.).
+   * Premium job board with the most applicant activity is WeWorkRemotely.
    * We post manually to Slovenian boards: slo-tech.com, internetmojster.com, facebook.com/groups/sluzbezadeveloperje.
    * We post to twitter.com/teamniteo and facebook.com/niteo.
    * Sometimes we run an ad campaign on Facebook or buy ads on StackOverflow.